OxideGlassGroupAAU/StatMechGlass/README.md

 enthalpies obtained by fitting to experimental data (typically obtained with NMR spectroscopy techniques).

-Despite some already obtained enthalpies, the package is designed for building a library of enthalpies by providing relevant data to the package.
+The package is designed for building a library of enthalpies by providing relevant data to the package.

-For a detailed guide, please refer to "the article" (will be filled when published).
+For a detailed guide, please refer to "the article" (will be filed when published).
 Any bugs or questions, do not hesitate to contact msb@bio.aau.dk or mos@bio.aau.dk

 # 2. Package format